Swagguy47/Unity-Extended-Debugger/README.md

 - Works in most projects
 > *Created to utilize Unity's built-in UI & swap between both input methods, meaning no external dependancies are required.*
 - Customizable Commands
 > *Execute any function in your scripts and pass-in unlimited parameters such as booleans, floats, strings or integers.
 All detected & added to registry on startup.
-Multiple ScriptableObects can be loaded from anywhere in the project's resources*
+Multiple ScriptableObects can be loaded from anywhere in the project's resources.*
 - Console
-> *Automatically displays built-in Unity Logs & offers a manual way of executing commands*
+> *Automatically displays Unity Logs & offers a manual way of executing commands.*
 - Console Autofill
 > *Suggestions based on what you have typed will appear, pressing LEFT ALT will cycle options, pressing tab will autofill based on selection.*
-> *This also describes any extra command parameters*
+> *This also describes any extra command parameters.*
 - GUI Panel
-> *All commands get automatically parsed into submenus & buttons to be easily accessed through the UI, maintaining full functionality*
+> *All commands get automatically parsed into submenus & buttons to be easily accessed through the UI, maintaining full functionality.*
 - On-Screen Widgets
 > *Easily add custom UI prefabs to the screen at any moment which persist across all scenes with 10 different anchor points.*
 - Release Stripping